peacom/tiledesk-chat21-web-widget/README.md

 # Run with docker

-To run Chat21-ionic on port 8080 run:
+To run Tiledesk web-widget on port 4200 run:

 ```